Relativistic Digital Twin: Bringing the IoT to the Future: W3C TD Extension

-In order to give concreteness to all the concepts illustrated hereafter, we consider a possible IoT/WoT use case to which the overall methodology of Figure \ref{fig:scenario} can be applied.
-This scenario is depicted in Figure~\ref{fig:roomscenario} and will be evaluated in Section \ref{sec:validation}.
-The IoT system in exam is a closed smart home environment composed of two rooms, $R_A$ and $R_B$.
-The full system is mapped to a single WT, exposing as properties the variables of the sensors/actuators.
-More specifically, each room is hosting a temperature sensor, $T_A$ and $T_B$, respectively.
-Each of the temperature sensors has a \texttt{rProp} that outputs their sensor value.
-Both rooms host a heater ($H_A$ and $H_B$ in the figure) while the first room also hosts a cooler ($C$).
-Both heaters and the cooler have a single \texttt{wProp} that represents their power, which can be set manually to a value from 0 to 9 for the cooler, and on-off for the heaters.
-Temperature values of both rooms are clearly affected by a number of factors: the power of the heaters, the power of the cooler, the temperature of the other room and, finally, the temperature of the external environment.
-In the scenario described so far, we have $R = \{T_A, T_B, H_A, H_B, C\}$ and $W = \{H_A, H_B, C\}$, where $\{H_A, H_B, C\}$ are both readable and writable.
-The goal of the DTWT of such a complex system is to model the way in which these components affect each other, in order to output temperature values that resemble the real ones (\ie{} $Z=\{T_A\}$). \\In this Section, we discuss how to create the WoT TD of the environment, including its read-only and writable variables and the description of its behavioral model.
-Regarding the structure of an ordinary \texttt{rProp} in the legacy W3C WoT standard, it includes the terms of the Thing Description (TD) Ontology\footnote{https://www.w3.org/2019/wot/td}: \texttt{type}, \texttt{description}, \texttt{observable}, \texttt{readOnly}, \texttt{writeOnly} and \texttt{uriVariables}.
-We present below a brief recall: \begin{itemize} \item \texttt{\textbf{type}} is a JSON-LD keyword to label the object with semantic tags about its type (\eg{} ``number''). \item \texttt{\textbf{description}} is a human-readable piece of text that describes what the property is all about. \item \texttt{\textbf{observable}} is a boolean value that indicates whether the property is observable and thus if the servient hosting the WT needs to support the relative protocol binding. \item \texttt{\textbf{readOnly}} is a boolean value that indicates whether the property can only be read and not modified by a consumer. \item \texttt{\textbf{writeOnly}} is a boolean value that indicates whether the property can only be modified by a consumer and cannot be read. \item \texttt{\textbf{uriVariables}} is a data schema that indicates the list of parameters passed onto the request URI. \item \texttt{\textbf{forms}} is a list of hypermedia controls that represent how the interaction can be performed; for instance, in case of an HTTP protocol binding, forms contain the endpoint and the port at which the property is accessible. \end{itemize} The behavioral model cannot be described in the current specifications of the W3C WoT standard.
+Regarding the structure of an ordinary \texttt{rProp} in the legacy W3C WoT standard, it includes the terms of the Thing Description (TD) Ontology\footnote{\url{https://www.w3.org/2019/wot/td}}: \texttt{type}, \texttt{description}, \texttt{observable}, \texttt{readOnly}, \texttt{writeOnly} and \texttt{uriVariables}.
+We present below a brief recall: \begin{itemize} \item \texttt{\textbf{type}} is a JSON-LD keyword to label the object with semantic tags about its type (e.g., ``number''). \item \texttt{\textbf{description}} is a human-readable piece of text that describes what the property is all about. \item \texttt{\textbf{observable}} is a boolean value that indicates whether the property is observable and thus if the servient hosting the WT needs to support the relative protocol binding. \item \texttt{\textbf{readOnly}} is a boolean value that indicates whether the property can only be read and not modified by a consumer. \item \texttt{\textbf{writeOnly}} is a boolean value that indicates whether the property can only be modified by a consumer and cannot be read. \item \texttt{\textbf{uriVariables}} is a data schema that indicates the list of parameters passed onto the request URI. \item \texttt{\textbf{forms}} is a list of hypermedia controls that represent how the interaction can be performed; for instance, in the case of an HTTP protocol binding, forms contain the endpoint and the port at which the property is accessible. \end{itemize} The behavioral model cannot be described in the current specifications of the W3C WoT standard.
 For this reason, in this paper, we propose to extend the existing TD with a new vocabulary allowing the general description of behavioral models for any domain, in order to support the next steps of automatic deployment of the DTWT.
-Specifically, we added the terms \texttt{model}, \texttt{modelInput} and \texttt{valueFrom} as shown in Table~\ref{table:terms} and explained in the following.
+Specifically, we added the terms \texttt{model}, \texttt{modelInput}, and \texttt{valueFrom} as shown in Table~\ref{table:terms} and explained in the following.
 Since the vocabulary is not reviewed by the W3C WG yet, we use the example namespace \texttt{http://example.org/2022/wot/dtwt}, so the recommended prefix to use in TDs is \texttt{dtwt:}.